Motel Inn: Business

 The plans for expansion as a chain ultimately disintegrated as the Great Depression caused investment dollars to become scarce and ultimately caused the Heineman brothers to lose the one existing Motel Inn property to foreclosure.

 Today

 The Motel Inn closed in 1991.
 Many of the buildings were torn down in 2006; only two fragments of the original buildings exist, including the mission-style bell tower.

 Located at 2223 Monterey Street, at the end of the street next to an on-ramp to U.S. Route 101, the Motel Inn is now the administrative building of the hotel next door, the Apple Farm Inn, at 2015 Monterey Street.
+The complex is expanding and incorporating parts of the original hotel that are still standing into additional guest rooms.